 We already have enough natural pests and certainly don't need man-made ones!
 Obviously genetic engineers should work hand in hand with ecological engineers.
 Unfortunately, we still know far too little to engineer ecological systems intelligently.

 Another problem is the unfortunate human tendency to pursue runaway greed and profit and to allow short-term financial gains to override long-term prospects.

 Once we were surrounded by wilderness and wild animals, but now we surround them.
 The human population explosion has been fueled by habitat destruction -- we are usurping resources once exploited by other species.
 Massive consumption of fossil fuels for agriculture has also contributed greatly to overpopulation.
-During the past third of a century, world population has doubled from about 3.4 billion people to almost 7 billion (that's 7,000 million).
+During the past third of a century, world population has more than doubled from about 3.4 billion people to 7.7 billion (that's 7,700 million!).
 In some parts of the world, human populations are growing even faster.